lukas-bigclown/bc-doc/docs/projects/bridge.md

 ## What will we need?

-All items can be purchased as https://shop.bigclown.com/products/bridge-project-collection[pre-installed set] in our e-shop.
+All items can be purchased as [pre-installed set](https://shop.bigclown.com/products/bridge-project-collection) in our e-shop.

 Individual components in the set are: